Striped dolphin: Human interaction

-Japanese whalers have hunted striped dolphins in the western Pacific since at least the 1940s.
+Japanese whalers have hunted striped dolphins in the western Pacific since at least the 1940s and are one of the targeted species in the Taiji dolphin drive hunt.
 In the heyday of "striped dolphin drives", at least 8,000 to 9,000 individuals were killed each year, and in one exceptional year, 21,000 individuals were killed.
 Since the 1980s, following the introduction of quotas, this number has continued to decline, with about 200 striped dolphins hunted annually in the 2020s.

-Conservationists are concerned about the Mediterranean population being threatened by pollution, disease, busy shipping lanes, and heavy incidental catches in fishing nets such as long-liners, trawlers, gill nets, trammel and purse seine nets.
-Recent threats include military sonar, and chemical pollution from near by harbors.
+Conservationists are concerned about the Mediterranean population being threatened by pollution, disease, busy shipping lanes, and incidental catches in fishing nets such as long-liners, trawlers, gill nets, trammel and purse seine nets.
+During the last decades of the 20th century, heavy metals and organochlorine pollutants, particularly DDTs and PCBs, were a cause for concern because, as an apex predator, the concentrations present in the body tissues of striped dolphins were very high.
+Moreover, these compounds were found in other dolphin species to be transferred through parturition and lactation, and thus it was feared they could potentially hinder reproduction.
+However, the concentrations of organochlorine pollutants in the Mediterranean Sea and other areas have been gradually decreasing and thus reducing their impact on widlife, and current ecotoxicological studies focus on recently discovered pollutants, such as organophosphate and perfluoroalkyl compounds.

-Hydrocarbons are also a major concern such as PCBs (polychlorinated biphenyls) and HCB (hexachlorobenzene).
-These are said to cause problems for additional food chains, as well as a full body test to see what hydrocarbons may be passed down through parturition and lactation.

 Attempts have been made to keep the striped dolphin in captivity, but most have failed, with the exception of a few captured in Japan for the Taiji Whale Museum.

-Striped dolphins are one of the targeted species in the Taiji dolphin drive hunt.

 Diet

 The adult striped dolphin eats fish, squid, octopus, krill, and other crustaceans.
-Mediterranean striped dolphins seem to prey primarily on cephalopods (50-100% of stomach contents), while northeastern Atlantic striped dolphins most often prey on fish, frequently cod.
-They mainly feed on cephalopods, crustaceans, and bony fishes.
+Mediterranean striped dolphins seem to prey primarily on hake, sardine and cephalopods, while northeastern Atlantic striped dolphins most often prey on fish, frequently lantern fish.
 They feed anywhere within the water column where prey is concentrated, and they can dive to depths of 700 m to hunt deeper-dwelling species.